 Therapy has three forgettable parts: the appointment itself, the thoughts you meant to bring, and the homework you agreed to.
 Three small nags cover all of them.

 Set this reminder on WhatsAppTo set a therapy appointment reminder on WhatsApp, text NagMeLater "Remind me every Wednesday at 8pm about therapy tomorrow at 11am", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The evening before, protect the slot.